Ceterai/Ceterai.github.io/MyEnternia/Wiki/TonnaBowl/README.md

 <img src="https://raw.githubusercontent.com/Ceterai/Enternia/main/assetMissing.png" alt="Tonna Bowl icon" loading="lazy" width="auto" height="16px"/> **Tonna Bowl** is an uncommon dish.

-This fulfilling dish is relatively easy to make, but requires quite a lot of tonnas and _blue buds_.
-Usualy served with a big spoon.
+This fulfilling dish is relatively easy to make, but requires quite a lot of tonnas and _blue buds_. usually served with a big spoon.
 While it looks like a lot, most of it is basically whipped [tonna fruit](https://ceterai.github.io/MyEnternia/Wiki/tonnafruit) with blue buds and some spices for texture and flavor.

 ## Ingame